RUN BETTER WITH OUR NEWSLETTER

 There are four main heart rate zones:

-It's incredible how quickly technology changes nowadays.
-Almost all of the GPS running watches have a wrist-based heart rate monitor.
-How to choose the most suitable model?
+It's incredible how quickly technology changes nowadays; All of the GPS running watches have a wrist-based heart rate monitor included.
+How do you choose the most suitable model?

-A basic model of the GPS watch with HR is a great option if you need to track pace, distance, time and obviously the heart rate.
-Some of the models like Garmin Forerunner 35 and Polar M200 have wrist-based heart rate, which is really convenient to use.
-They have smart notifications – you will see the messages and phone calls on your watch screen.
-They will also track you daily steps, distance and calories.
-Not bad for entry level 'basic' GPS watches!
+A basic GPS watch with a heart rate monitor is a great option if you need to track pace, distance and time.
+As our top seller, all watches in our Garmin range have wrist-based heart rate features – which is very convenient.
+They have smart notifications – you'll be able to see the messages and phone calls on your watch screen.
+You are able to track your daily steps, distance and calories – and even your sleep!
+Not bad, right?

-Most of the Garmin watches can be purchased in a bundle – with a HR chest strap – even if they include wrist-based HR.
 Why would you need a strap if you have a heart rate measured from your wrist?
-The heart rate chest strap gives you running dynamics – cadence, stride length, vertical ratio, vertical oscillation, ground contact time and balance.
-It's very useful information if you are training for a race and you want to measure your running technique and performance!
+Well, the heart-rate chest strap gives you running dynamics: cadence, stride length, vertical ratio, vertical oscillation, ground contact time and balance.
+It's very useful information if you are training for a race and you want to measure your running technique and performance more accurately!

 Leave a Comment